kamaradclimber/hydrao-dump/README.md

 This repository contains a standalone script to connect an Hydrao shower head to Home Assistant via MQTT.
 It also contains a work-in-progress wireshark dissector for the hydrao protocol.

+💡 Adizanni developed an [integration](https://github.com/adizanni/hydrao) for Home Assistant which should be usable.

 ## Requirements

 - Home Assistant and a MQTT server